 This course is a natural extension of all students' science education with an emphasis on real life applications.
 This course uses the knowledge gained from previous science courses to investigate the activities utilized in a crime lab.
-These include laboratory exercises in fingerprinting, ballistics, serology, hair and fiber examination, anthropology, botany, document and handwriting analysis, and other analytical procedures.
-The investigation of DNA for typing and profiling will also be included.
+Students will be asked to read, research, hypothesize, compute, and use deductive reasoning to propose solutions to criminal cases.
+Topic include: laboratory exercises in CSI (Crime Scene Investigation), Anthropology, Hair & Fiber Examination, Fingerprinting, Serology, and other analytical procedures.